728 x 90 Top Ad Slot

 A partial derivative measures how a multivariable function changes with respect to one variable while holding the others fixed.
 That is a core idea in calculus, optimization, and modeling because real systems often depend on more than one input at a time.

 For a function like ax² + bxy + cy² + dx + ey + f, the partial derivative with respect to x keeps y constant and differentiates only the x parts.
 The calculator does that algebra quickly so you can focus on the meaning of the result rather than the mechanics.
+When every variable is held constant except one, the same idea collapses to a single-variable derivative calculator, and if you are stacking accumulation over a region, a double integral calculator extends the multivariable story beyond a single partial step.

-This is useful when comparing rates of change across two dimensions, such as price versus demand or time versus temperature.
+That is useful when comparing rates of change across two dimensions, such as price versus demand or time versus temperature.

-Reference Table
+Reference Data Table

 Input∂f/∂x∂f/∂y